SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ```

 ##### Queries projects
-Use these projects for your CQRS pattern queries (data retrieval).
+Use these projects for your CQS pattern queries (data retrieval).
 ```
 SFA.DAS.*.Queries
 SFA.DAS.*.Queries.UnitTests